 Passive House is a voluntary international building standard developed by the Passive House Institute (PHI), located in Darmstadt, Germany.
-The Passive House Standard is comprised of several strict performance requirements for new building construction including:
+An iterative version is promoted by the Passive House Institute US.
+The International Passive House Standard is comprised of several strict performance requirements for new building construction including:

 air sealing standards [.6ACH50]